Press-ganged as a boy, Job Wright must learn how to live as a free man.

 “Figured I was bound for their bloody dungeon, whatever they told me.
 Was planning to sink them on the Rechinars.
 Told them I knew the way through the reef, didn’t I?
 They never suspicioned I’d be willing to go down with them, if only to take them all to hell.”
 Job cast a dark look at his dead captors.

-Crook and Mr. Peregrine disappeared down the hatch.
+Crook and Mr Peregrine disappeared down the hatch.
 The Irishman held out a hand, and Job grabbed it, pulling himself to his feet.
-He looked up; like most men, the pirate was inches taller than he was.
+He looked up; like most men, the pirate was inches taller than he.
 A grin curved the shapely lips.
-Job could not resist returning it, and the coldness that sat like a stone in his belly warmed.
+Job could not resist returning it, and the cold weight, like a stone in his belly, warmed.